Blandford-Znajek jets in galaxy formation simulations: exploring the diversity of outflows produced by spin-driven AGN jets in Seyfert galaxies: Results

-The launching of the jet drives shocks into the surrounding CND which are particularly visible as sharp features in the temperature and density maps in Fig.~\ref{fig: cnd profiles slices thick}.
-These effects are also seen in the mid-plane profiles, where the launching of the jet raises the temperature and lowers the density in the central regions of the CND.
+The launching of the jet drives shocks into the surrounding CND which are particularly visible as sharp features in the temperature and density maps in Fig.~\ref{fig: cnd profiles slices thick} as well as in the respective mid-plane profiles.
 Due to the cocoon geometry, shocks in the `thick' CND are not purely radial but, rather, interfere with structure in the disc and reflect of the surface layers.
 The higher initial (mid-plane) densities in the `thin-cooled' case mean, not only that this disc is less susceptible to disruption by the jet, but also that shock energy is dissipated faster meaning that the majority of the CND remains largely unaffected by jet-launching.
 Interestingly, the `thin-cooled' CND structure is not changed significantly even by the `high' power, `horizontal' jet.
-Indeed, this jet is unable to propagate to a significant distance in the CND and is, instead, rapidly redirected towards the galactic polar regions which offer the least resistance.
+Indeed, this jet is unable to propagate to large distances in the CND and is, instead, rapidly redirected towards the galactic polar regions which offer the least resistance.

-Focusing on changes to the specific angular momentum of the gas in the `thick' CND, the profiles in Fig.~\ref{fig: cnd profiles slices thick} show that the launching of the jets significantly raises the specific angular momentum of the gas in the central regions, as was also highlighted in Section~\ref{Sec: Close to the black hole}.
+Focusing on changes to the specific angular momentum of the gas in the `thick' CND, the profiles in Fig.~\ref{fig: cnd profiles slices thick} show that the launching of the jets raises the specific angular momentum of the gas in the central regions considerably, as was also highlighted in Section~\ref{Sec: Close to the black hole}.
 At radial distances of $5$-$10$~pc, however, the profiles indicate that jet launching is able to lower the specific angular momentum of the gas below that of the pre-jet profile by radially perturbing gas orbital motions.
-These changes to the gas orbits are similar to those explored by \cite{2013DehnenKing}, who analysed such effects in the context of black hole-driven winds.
+These changes to the gas orbits are qualitatively similar to those explored by \cite{2013DehnenKing} who, by means of analytical arguments, analysed such effects in the context of momentum-driven winds and found that, once feedback ceases, material launched on largely parabolic orbits can be re-accreted by the black hole.

 Turning now to the specific angular momentum of the `thin-cooled' CND, the profiles in Fig.~\ref{fig: cnd profiles slices thincooled} indicate that, as in the `thick' CND case, jet launching considerably raises the specific angular momentum in the central regions.
 These changes, however, are confined to the central $\sim 10$~pc and there is no significant lowering of the specific angular momentum of the gas beyond this point, contrary to what is observed in the `thick' CND case.
 The gradient of the specific angular momentum profile in the inner regions of the `thin-cooled' CND, however, is steeper than that found in the `thick' CND.
 This, along with the lack of considerable perturbations to the CND gas beyond $\sim 10$~pc, explains why inflows of low specific angular momentum material are able to resume on shorter timescales in the `low' power `vertical' jet launched from this `thin-cooled' CND, as was observed in Sections~\ref{Sec:Quantitative exploration}~and~\ref{Sec: Close to the black hole}.